facebookresearch/ParlAI/README.md

 - implement __run.py__, with code for setting up and running the world where `MTurkAgent` lives in.
 - (Optional) implement __worlds.py__, with a world class that extends from `World`.

-Please see [the tutorial](http://parl.ai/static/docs/mturk.html) to learn more about the MTurk examples and how to create and run your own task.
+Please see [the MTurk tutorial](http://parl.ai/static/docs/mturk.html) to learn more about the MTurk examples and how to create and run your own task.

 ## Support
 If you have any questions, bug reports or feature requests, please don't hesitate to post on our [Github Issues page](https://github.com/facebookresearch/ParlAI/issues).